In retrospect, the incredible rise of the fintech industry was predictable.

 - If there are some sticking points, then consider interviewing your existing customers to know more.

 - You can also tailor the form fields on your website to collect information relevant to your buyer persona.
+For example, you could add page transitions to your forms to nudge users to the next page after the last field on the current page is filled out.

 - Your sales team can provide you with in-depth information about your potential customers and their needs, too.